 Do you want to party?
 This place is for you.
 The hostel is located on the water and while I never stayed here, Little Morgan’s has the reputation as “the party hostel” on Ometepe.
 I’ve heard it gets wild so if that’s what you’re looking for, I’ve found it for you.

 On the opposite end of the spectrum is InanItah, an earth-based spiritual community hidden away in the jungle of Maderas volcano.
 The last time I went to Ometepe, I lived and volunteered here for two months and it changed my life.
-You can read all about my experience at InanItah eco-community here, but in short it’s a special spot that I recommend to anybody looking for a more unconventional, spiritual, healing experience.
+InanItah eco-community is a special spot that I recommend to anybody looking for a more unconventional, spiritual, healing experience.
 There’s a week minimum stay for visitors and it’s more expensive than a hostel, but includes daily yoga, meditation, three locally-grown meals a day, the best view on the island, and unforgettable memories.

 Where to Eat on Ometepe Island